dmikozzz/FitnessTrackerAPI/README.md

 ```

 We can even do a search for a name in our GET request.
->Example: GET http://localhost:3000/api/users?name=Björn%20Jönsson keep in mind to search for an exact match otherwise the API will return an empty array.
+>Example: GET `http://localhost:3000/api/users?name=Björn Jönsson` keep in mind to search for an exact match otherwise the API will return an empty array.
 ```
 [
     {